knocte/2fsharp/README.md

 }
 ```

 If you try to translate the above into F# from which what you've learned so far, you will first wonder: how can I declare a variable without assigning a value to it?
 Truth to be told, there's really no way to do this in F#.
 But then after knowing this, you would have the temptation to simply assign any dummy value to an `anInteger` variable, because after all, it would be overwritten by the `TryParse()` call, right?
 This would not be very elegant, especially because for this to work, we would need to mark the variable as `mutable` (so as to be able to override it with a second value later), which is not idiomatic F#.
-The real best way to do this in F# is just using what is called an "Active Pattern", which will convert the function call above into a function call that virtually returns two values at the same time:
+The real best way to do this in F# is just using what is called an "Active Pattern", which will convert the function call above into a function call that virtually returns two values simultaneously:

 ```fsharp
 match int.TryParse(someString) with